-(a) Before entering any Lab, check the Workplace Hazard Information Placard (WHIP sign) on the entrance door.
-This sign will identify the entrance requirements and Personnel Protective Equipment required.
+- (a) Before entering any Lab, check the Workplace Hazard Information Placard (WHIP sign) on the entrance door.
+This sign will identify the entrance requirements and Personal Protective Equipment (PPE) required.
 The PPE icons identified by a red border are mandatory before you enter.
-Other PPE may be required, dependent on the procedures being performed in the Lab.
+Other PPE may be required, dependent on the procedures being performed in the Lab. - (b) No food or drink (including water bottles) is allowed in any of the labs.
+So, enjoy your breaks in your office or a lunch room and return refreshed to the lab, when you are finished.